Melvin-p/ArduinoWrapper/README.md

 after the arduino code is compiled.

 ## Limitations
-- The functions are internally different to Arduino’s standard functions so if you rely on this internal behaviour this library may not work.
 - Due to how this wrapper works the memory constraints of the Arduino cannot be replicated.
-- There will difference in how serial communication is handled.
+- There maybe differences in how serial communication is handled
 - GPIO Pins are not supported
 - LCD is assumed to be 16 by 2 and each character to be 5 pixels across and 7 pixels down
 - On an arduino ints are 2 bytes but on x64 systems it is 4 bytes.
 So there are difference in the size of the fundamental types